What are SQL Server big data clusters?

 |Node||A node runs containerized applications.
 It can be either a physical machine or a virtual machine.
 A Kubernetes cluster can contain a mixture of physical machine and virtual machine nodes.|

 |Pod||A pod is the atomic deployment unit of Kubernetes.
 A pod is a logical group of one or more containers-and associated resources-needed to run an application.
 Each pod runs on a node; a node can run one or more pods.
 The Kubernetes master automatically assigns pods to nodes in the cluster.|

 In SQL Server big data clusters, Kubernetes is responsible for the state of the SQL Server big data clusters; Kubernetes builds and configures the cluster nodes, assigns pods to nodes, and monitors the health of the cluster.

-big data clusters architecture
+Big data clusters architecture

-Nodes in the cluster are arranged into three logical planes: the control plane, the compute pane, and the data plane.
+Nodes in the cluster are arranged into three logical planes: the control plane, the compute plane, and the data plane.
 Each plane has different responsibilities in the cluster.
 Every Kubernetes node in a SQL Server big data cluster is hosting pods for components of at least one plane.

 The control plane provides management and security for the cluster.
 It contains the Kubernetes master, the SQL Server master instance, and other cluster-level services such as the Hive Metastore and Spark Driver.

 The compute plane provides computational resources to the cluster.
 It contains nodes running SQL Server on Linux pods.
 The pods in the compute plane are divided into compute pools for specific processing tasks.
 A compute pool can act as a PolyBase scale-out group for distributed queries over different data sources-such as HDFS, Oracle, MongoDB, or Teradata.